Frequently Asked Questions

 CLICK HERE to read the Why behind this decision.

 What is the homework policy?

-PS1 believes that homework should be meaningful and developmentally appropriate.
-Teachers at all grade levels assign homework.
-In Youngers, it may involve reading as well as an activity that connects home and school.
-About 20 minutes per night is appropriate at this level.
-Students in Olders typically have an hour of homework each night, involving activities to reinforce learning from the school day as well as ongoing projects that help students learn time-management skills in preparation for middle school.
+PS1 strives to give homework that is meaningful and developmentally appropriate.
+Teachers at all grade levels assign homework in literacy and math.
+Students typically have specialized subject-specific homework throughout the year.
+Students in Olders (5th/6th) typically have an hour of homework each night, involving activities to reinforce learning from the school day as well as ongoing projects that help students learn time-management skills in preparation for middle school.

 Does PS1 have sports teams?

-No. PS1 is a non-competitive school and therefore we do not have formal sports teams.
-P.E. classes focus on skill development, teamwork, and sportsmanship.
-That being said, you can always find PS1 students engaged in soccer and basketball games during recess times, and many students compete on sports teams after school.
+No. PS1 is a non-competitive school and therefore we do not have a competitive sports team program.
+However, the physical activity and development of each child are incredibly important.
+P.E. class occurs up to three times in a student’s weekly schedule.
+P.E. classes focus on: skill development, teamwork, learning how to play a myriad of traditional and non-traditional team sports, and sportsmanship.
+You can always find PS1 students engaged in ball games during recess times, and many students participate in competitive sports after school.